 You can see in the image above that I used grape tomatoes.
 I do not often use grape tomatoes to make salsa, but I had a plentiful amount of these that were at their peak ripeness.

+Typically, my preferred tomatoes for homemade salsa and bruschetta are roma (plum) tomatoes.
+The grape tomatoes taste just as delicious with one caveat.
 The skins are slightly thicker and do not degrade as those on roma tomatoes.
 To achieve the perfect restaurant-style texture, I blended my salsa at the very end.

 Roma tomatoes are ideal for making salsa because they have few seeds, thin skins, and a sweet flavor.
 Amish Paste, Big Mamma, Little Mama and Viva Italia are also perfect salsa making tomatoes.
 While roma tomatoes are readily available in most grocery stores, the other varieties are likely only found at local farms or in your own backyard garden.